mitsuhiko/zine/docs/dev/api/database.db.rst

-:mod:`textpress.database.db`
+:mod:`zine.database.db`
 ============================

-.. module:: textpress.database.db
+.. module:: zine.database.db

-This module is a virtual module that combines functions from SQLAlchemy, the SQLAlchemy ORM module and TextPress into one module that exports them all on one object.
+This module is a virtual module that combines functions from SQLAlchemy, the SQLAlchemy ORM module and Zine into one module that exports them all on one object.
 If you are used to SQLAlchemy all you have to know is that all the important identifiers from the following objects are exposed: